ankit-rathi/blog_backup/_posts/2020-04-25-AI-Sells-Data-Delivers.md

 ---

 ## Context
-The world is advancing at a faster pace and new technologies are coming up to reshape the business world and society.
-One of these emerging technologies is Artificial Intelligence (AI).
-Artificial Intelligence has gained momentum in the world like other technologies such as the Internet of Things (IoT), Blockchain, 3D printing, Robotics etc.
+The world has advanced at a faster pace and new technologies are reshaping the business world and society.
+One of these emerging technologies, Artificial Intelligence (AI), has gained immense momentum in the world like other technologies such as the IoT, Blockchain, 3D printing, Robotics etc.

-AI is leaping all around us everywhere we look, both in areas that border on science fiction, like self-driving cars to the more ordinary tasks like what show should I watch on Netflix/Amazon.
-AI is continuing to have an enormous influence on almost every walk of life, from businesses to civilisation.
-With these technologies, the business will gain the vigour needed to solve problems that humans can't possibly solve.
+AI is all around us these days, both in areas that border on science fiction, like self-driving cars to the more ordinary tasks like what show should you watch or purchase next.
+AI is influencing almost every walk of life, from businesses to society.
+With these technologies, the business will gain more agility needed to solve problems that humans can’t possibly solve.

 ## Three Components of AI
 Apart from the context of the domain where AI is being applied, there are three main components of AI: